 Our Board of Directors following the distribution will be comprised of eight directors.
 We have appointed Ray J. Hillenbrand as Chairman of our Board of Directors.
-Kenneth A. Camp, our President and Chief Executive Officer, also is a director, and each of the non-employee directors designated below has been elected to the board or is expected to be elected to the board prior to the distribution.
+Kenneth A. Camp, our President and Chief Executive Officer, also is a director, and each of the non-employee directors designated below has been elected to the board.
 Upon completion of the distribution, a majority of the members of our Board of Directors will be independent as defined by New York Stock Exchange listing standards.

 Upon completion of the distribution, our Board of Directors will be divided into three classes.
 Class I directors will be elected for terms expiring at the annual meeting of shareholders to be held in 2009, Class II directors will be elected for terms expiring at the annual meeting of shareholders to be held in 2010, and Class III directors will be elected for terms expiring at the annual meeting of shareholders to be held in 2011.
-Class assignments for our directors will be determined prior to completion of the distribution.
+Class assignments for our directors are indicated in the table below.
 Commencing with the annual meeting of shareholders to be held in 2009, directors for each class will be elected at the annual meeting of shareholders held in the year in which the term for that class expires for three year terms.